Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 Salvador

-Originally settled by the Portuguese in the 16th century, Brazil’s first capital city, Salvador, exudes energy from every pore, and no visitor will fail to become intoxicated by its architecture, colours, music and flavours.
-Pelourinho, the historic centre of the city, is without doubt a mecca for the Brazilian and international visitor but that doesn’t diminish the charm of its beautiful pastel coloured colonial buildings, its ornate 17th and 18th century churches and the warmth of its people.
+Originally settled by the Portuguese in the 16th century, Brazil’s first capital city, Salvador, exudes energy from every pore, and no visitor will fail to become intoxicated by its architecture, colors, music and flavors.
+Pelourinho, the historic centre of the city, is without doubt a mecca for the Brazilian and international visitor but that doesn’t diminish the charm of its beautiful pastel colored colonial buildings, its ornate 17th and 18th century churches and the warmth of its people.

 Salvador also boasts long stretches of beach and is a great starting point for a few days’ exploration of the Bahian hinterland with its miles of sugar cane plantations, sleepy riverside villages, mountains and caves.